br-schneider/portfolio/src/pages/api/README.md

-# Backend
+# Portfolio Backend - Powering the Frontend 💪

 ---

+Welcome to the backend of my portfolio website!
+This serverless [Node.js](https://nodejs.org/en/) API is the driving force behind the dynamic and interactive frontend.

-The following files are serverless [Node.js](https://nodejs.org/en/) api routes used to pull in the content for my frontend.
-I am currently in the process of converting from my old Strapi backend so the routes are being built over some time.
+The backend is designed to provide seamless access to all the necessary information that is required to populate the frontend.
+Currently, I am in the process of migrating from an old Strapi backend, and as a result, the routes are being developed over time.

-The current routes are:
+Here's a list of the available routes:

-- `/api/projects` - Returns all projects
+- `/api/projects` - This route returns all the projects that are featured on the portfolio website.

+I'm constantly working to improve the backend, so stay tuned for updates and new features!